You'll learn how to:

 - Glossary of terms

-Get up to speed on all the jargon from the sleep health world.
+Get up to speed on all the latest sleep jargon.

 - Lesson summaries